Kinto/kinto-http.js/README.md

 ### Collections list timestamp

-The timestmap of the collections list is used for the `since` option in the [generic parameters for sorting, filtering and paginating results](#generic-options-for-list-operations).
+The timestamp of the collections list is used for the `since` option in the [generic parameters for sorting, filtering and paginating results](#generic-options-for-list-operations).

 ```js
 const result = await client.bucket("blog")